IBM/opensource-ai-workshop/docs/lab-2/README.md

 But that doesn't work right?!
 OK, lets start debugging more.
 This next step is to leverage Granite-Code to tell me whats going on with the different functions.
 Go ahead and highlight any _one_ of them and run:
-`ctrl-L` or `command-L` to add it to the context window and ask granite-coder something like
+`cmd-L` to add it to the context window and ask granite-coder something like

 ```
 what does this function do?